E-commerce

 What is the e-commerce conversion rate?

 Online, the e-commerce conversion rate generally refers to the share of visits or sessions that result in an action useful to the business, most often a paid order.
-Platforms also show intermediate steps: add to cart, proceed to checkout.
-These milestones show where the funnel breaks before blaming only the “pay” button.
+Platforms also show intermediate steps: adding to cart, proceeding to checkout.
+These milestones show where the funnel breaks down before blaming only the “pay” button.

-For the sales conversion part (excluding one-click cart checkout), we often measure the share of leads or opportunities that become customers, or the movement from one pipeline stage to another.
-The key point is the same: a shared definition between marketing, sales, and finance.
+For the sales conversion part (excluding one-click cart), we often measure the share of leads or opportunities that become customers, or the movement from one pipeline stage to the next.
+The important thing is the same: a shared definition between marketing, sales, and finance.

 Typical numerator